New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Board Certified Assistant Behavior Analysts (BCaBAs)

-BCaBAs have a status similar to BCBAs, only their education in the field is typically at an undergraduate level.
-These professionals must also obtain proper certification from a regional board.
+BCaBAs have a comparable status to BCBAs; however, their education is generally at an undergraduate level.
+These professionals must receive certification from a regional board.

 3